taiwocoker007/ms030/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Install_M365_Apps_using_MDM.md

 In the first task, Holly adds Microsoft 365 apps for enterprise as a managed app.

-In the tasks 2 and 3 in this exercise, Holly extends the Hybrid Azure AD domain-join setup to enroll devices for cloud-based Mobile Device and Mobile Application Management (MDM and MAM).
+In tasks 2 and 3 in this exercise, Holly extends the Hybrid Azure AD domain-join setup to enroll devices for cloud-based Mobile Device and Mobile Application Management (MDM and MAM).

 In the final task, you will verify the installation of Microsoft 365 apps for enterprise.